IUDataStructuresCourse/course-web-page-fall-2025/LabBinarySearchTree.md

-# Lab: Binary Search Tree
+# Binary Search Tree

-In this lab we implement the Search algorithm for Binary Search Trees and prove that it is correct.
+In this assignment we implement the Search algorithm for Binary Search Trees and prove that it is correct.

 We define a binary tree in Deduce as follows.